mobizt/ReadyMail/README.md

 In some Arduino devices that work with `WiFiNINA/WiFi101` firmwares, use `SMTPMessage::timestamp = WiFi.getTime();`

+**Half Line-Break (LF)**

+Depending on server policy, some SMTP server may reject the message that the text body uses only Lf (line feed) instead of using CrLf (Carriage return + Line feed) to break the line.

+Then we recommend using CrLf instead of Lf in the content to avoid this issue.

 ### SMTP Processing Information

 The `SMTPStatus` is the struct of processing information which can be obtained from the `SMTPClient::status()` function.